bodrick/awesome/TOPICS.md

 *   [csutorasa/XOutput](https://github.com/csutorasa/XOutput) - DirectInput to XInput wrapper

-## wcf

-*   [dotnet/wcf](https://github.com/dotnet/wcf) - This repo contains the client-oriented WCF libraries that enable applications built on .NET Core to communicate with WCF services.

 ## wcf-client

 *   [dotnet/wcf](https://github.com/dotnet/wcf) - This repo contains the client-oriented WCF libraries that enable applications built on .NET Core to communicate with WCF services.